Cocker Spaniel

 Cocker Spaniel Health

-- Ear Infections: There’s no doubt a Cocker Spaniel’s ears are adorable.
-Big, long and just cute, they certainly add to the playful looks of this breed.
-Those cute ears, though, can trap moisture inside, which can lead to many issues.
-Thoroughly drying after baths or outside playtime can help.
-If you think your pup has an ear infection, talk to your vet.
-Prophylactic weekly ear cleaning can help to prevent infections.
+• Ear issues: A Cocker Spaniel’s ears are long, fluffy, and adorable, but they can trap moisture inside, which can lead to many issues.
+Thoroughly drying their ears after baths or outside playtime can help.
+If you think your pup has an ear infection, talk to your vet; they may also recommend weekly ear cleaning to prevent infections.

 Cocker Spaniel History

-The Cocker Spaniel history takes quite the winding journey, and Spain is widely considered their country of origin.
-Cocker Spaniels have been hunting dogs from the beginning, and their ancestors were considered either “land” or “water” spaniels.
-Eventually, those groups became more nuanced, and the dogs known for hunting the woodcock bird became the Cocker.
+Spain is widely considered to be the Cocker Spaniel’s country of origin.
+Here, they were first bred as hunting dogs, and their ancestors were considered either “land” or “water” spaniels.
+Eventually, those groups became more nuanced, and the dogs known for hunting the woodcock became the Cocker Spaniel.

-Cocker Spaniels were one of the first breeds recognized by the American Kennel Club (AKC) when the club was founded in 1884—though a distinction between Cocker Spaniel types, the Cocker Spaniel and the English Cocker Spaniel, didn’t come until 1946.
+Cocker Spaniels were one of the first breeds recognized by the American Kennel Club (AKC), in 1878.
+But a distinction between Cocker Spaniel breeds—the Cocker Spaniel and the English Cocker Spaniel—didn’t come until 1946.

 The 1950s were a good time for Cocker Spaniels in America.
 They were the most popular breed of the decade, according to the AKC.
-This likely had something to do with Vice President Richard Nixon’s Cocker Spaniel, Checkers, and the popularity of the movie, “Lady and the Tramp” (the leading pup, Lady, is a Cocker Spaniel).
+This likely had something to do with then-Vice President Richard Nixon’s Cocker Spaniel, Checkers, and the popularity of the movie “Lady and the Tramp,” in which Lady is a kind, charming Cocker Spaniel.

 FAQs